The Best Oils for Deep Frying

 2. Vegetable Oil

-Vegetable oil is a great go-to for your deep-frying needs.
-This oil has a high smoke point of 400 degrees Fahrenheit to cook your food thoroughly and leave a crunchy texture.
-It also contains unsaturated fat, which is the healthier type of fat that may reduce heart disease risk and high cholesterol levels in the body when eaten in moderation.
+Vegetable oil has a high smoke point of about 400-450 degrees Fahrenheit to cook your food thoroughly and leave a crunchy texture.
+It also contains some levels of monounsaturated fat, which is the healthier type of fat that may reduce heart disease risk and high cholesterol levels in the body when eaten in moderation.
+For even better frying stability, look for high oleic vegetable oil.

-Whether you’re cooking French fries or fried chicken, vegetable oil offers a mild taste that won’t mask your foods’ natural flavors.
+Whether you’re cooking french fries or fried chicken, vegetable oil offers a mild taste that won’t mask your food’s natural flavors.
 This way, you don’t have to worry about the oil altering the way your dishes are supposed to taste.

 3. Peanut Oil

 Another effective deep-frying oil to use in your kitchen is peanut oil.
 This option offers a subtle nutty flavor perfect for deep-frying desserts, vegetables and meats.
+There are two kinds of peanut oil — refined and unrefined — and refined is the better oil for deep frying.
+Unrefined peanut oil has a lower smoke point at 350 degrees Fahrenheit.

 This frying oil option can be helpful to keep on hand as an alternative to use when you run out of your main oil choice.